Script Development / Thread Pool DFF.THREAD

 Whether to wait for the result (i.e., whether to block) |

-The FuncThreadResult object can get the function execution return value through the .value property, and the thrown error through the .error property.
+The FuncThreadResult object can use the .value attribute to get the function execution return value and the .error attribute to get the thrown error.

 | Example | |